treibholz/waste/README.md

 --------

     * a colorful WebUI
-    * free defineable Tags.
+    * free defineable tags.
 As many tags as the DBMS (sqlite3 atm.) can handle
-    * free defineable Status.
+    * free defineable status.
 Also as many as the DMBS can handle.
+    * a tagfilter

 Planned Features
 ----------------